 A registered agent is an individual or entity that receives official and legal documents on behalf of a business.

 The agent must be a Rhode Island resident or an entity qualified to do business in this state.

 Registered Agent Address

 A registered agent must have a Rhode Island street address and must be available at the given address during normal business hours to accept service of process.
 P.O.
-Boxes or shipping/postal company addresses do not meet this standard and are not allowed.
+Boxes or shipping/postal company addresses (including virtual business addresses) do not meet this standard and are not allowed.

 Different non-profit structures have different tax liabilities.
 Refer to our non-profit structures chart to learn more.

 Register your non-profit corporation

 Foreign Non-Profit Corporation*Already operating outside of Rhode Island

 Foreign non-profit corporations must first obtain a certificate of good standing from their state or country of origin, dated within 60 days of the date of filing.
 Use our interactive map to find out where to order the required certificate.